-A Special Needs Trust can be funded with the assets of your child and then used for his or her benefit without adversely affecting SSI and Medicaid benefits.
-Certain requirements must be followed.
+A Special Needs Trust can be funded with the assets of your child and then used for their benefit without adversely affecting SSI and Medicaid benefits.
+Certain requirements must be met.
 The State is entitled to be reimbursed for all Medicaid provided from any remaining trust assets when your child passes away.
 Another alternative is a Pooled Special Needs Trust established by a charity.